 How to Land a Consulting Contract with a Big Company

-Even if you do not have a standalone website you should have a business presence on LinkedIn, as many organizations will go there to source contract talent.
+- Even if you do not have a standalone website, you should have a presence on LinkedIn, as many organizations will go there to source contract talent.

 A contract with a large enterprise is a good way for independent professionals to start or expand their business.
 Large companies will often turn to the same vendors for services, providing you with an opportunity for steady work.
 Higher value contracts, name recognition, and the potential to acquire work from multiple departments are all reasons to consider adding a large enterprise to your client roster.

-Many times, getting in front of large enterprises is a matter of networking—once you have a contact at the company, you can expand that relationship through referrals.
-If you are looking to land contracts with large enterprises, it is important to present yourself as a credible, professional business.
+Getting in front of large enterprises is often a matter of networking—once you have a contact at the company, you can expand that relationship through referrals.
+If you want to land contracts with large enterprises, it is vital to present yourself as a credible, professional business.
 Another great way to expose your business to large companies is to join an online consulting job marketplace like MBO’s marketplace.
-More and more large companies are using job marketplaces to source skilled independent talent for project-based work.
+Large companies are increasingly using job marketplaces to source skilled independent talent for project-based work.

-Here are six tips to keep in mind when competing for work at larger companies.
+Here are six tips to remember when competing for work at larger companies.

 1. Establish Your Business

-At a minimum, ensure you register a Doing Business As (DBA) name, a process that lets your state or local government know the name you are operating your business under.
-Large enterprises want to see that you are a real business, and this is the first step to establishing that credibility.
+At a minimum, ensure you register a Doing Business As (DBA) name, a process that lets your state or local government know the name under which you operate your business.
+Large enterprises want to see that you are a real business, which is the first step to establishing that credibility.

 2. Have Marketing Materials